saltstack/salt/doc/topics/matchers/index.rst

 Matchers are modules that provide Salt's targeting abilities.
 As of the Flourine release, matchers can be dynamically loaded.
+Currently new matchers cannot be created because the required plumbing for the CLI does not exist yet.
-Currently new matchers cannot be created, but existing matchers may have their functionality altered or extended.
+Existing matchers may have their functionality altered or extended.

 For details of targeting methods, see the :ref:`Targeting <targeting>` topic.